collective/collective.dancing/docs/README.txt

 In a production setup, you would normally process the message queue periodically using the built-in Zope ClockServer_.
-While you're testing, you can visit the *Statistics* screen in the S&D advanced configuration panel and manually flush the queues.
+While you're testing, you can visit the *Statistics* screen in the S&D advanced configuration panel and manually clear the queues.
 If your mail configuration in Plone is set up correctly, you should be sending mail out now.